17 Beautiful Hotels Located on College Campuses in the U.S.

 Photo courtesy of the Celeste Hotel

-The Texas A&M University — College Station, Texas
+Texas A&M University — College Station, Texas

 Texas A&M Hotel on Texas A&M University campus